-I like to imagine that if we found life in some far-flung corner of our solar system, we would attempt to extrapolate an entire biosphere, evolving across the aeons, based on the European equivalent of the common cold.
+I like to imagine that if we found life in some far-flung corner of our solar system, we would attempt to extrapolate an entire biosphere, evolving across the aeons, based on the Europan equivalent of the common cold.
 As a lone medical student, I empathise with that alien pathogen since I’m now partly responsible for how you’ll perceive my degree, profession and colleagues.
 In light of that, I should say that my experiences won’t reflect those of all medical students in Cambridge, the UK or the world.
-Universities vary, countries vary and, mostly importantly, people vary in how they approach this challenging, fun and beautifully mad degree.
+Universities vary, countries vary and, most importantly, people vary in how they approach this challenging, fun and beautifully mad degree.

 And I don’t think I truly grasped how mad it was until the induction in my first year at Cambridge.